 Frisco Fire Safety Town Jr. Helping Hands - Teen Volunteers

 During the summer months, we utilize teen volunteers to supplement our regular staff to assist with the large numbers of visitors we encounter on a daily basis.
-Duties would include assisting with classroom activities, assisting with bike riding time in the village and providing ‘Safe and Sound Walk Around’ tours of the facility.
+Duties would include assisting with classroom activities, assisting with bike riding time in the village and providing assistance in maintaining our facility after programs are complete.
 There is a mandatory training process the first week of summer vacation.
 Spots are limited so register early.
 Minimum age requirement is 15 years old.
-Please contact Jennifer Tramel at email@example.com or 972-292-6353 for more information or navigate to the Frisco Fire Safety Town homepage; Select the Volunteers tab.
+Please contact Jennifer Tramel at firstname.lastname@example.org or 972-292-6353 for more information or click on the Frisco Fire Safety Town link to the homepage and select the 'Volunteers' tab.

-This summer, every Friday night in June, July and August, Safety Town will be open to the public.
+During the months of April, May, June & July Safety Town will be open to the public.
 Approximately 15 volunteers per night are needed.
-The volunteer time commitment is 4:30 PM to 8:30 PM.
-Duties will include assisting and guiding visitors inside our facility in such areas as the interactive fire engine, the smoke bedroom, the severe weather room and the new after-the-fire theatre area.
+The volunteer time commitment is 4:30 p.m. to 8:00 p.m.
+Duties will include assisting and guiding visitors inside our facility in such areas as the interactive fire engine, the smoke bedroom, the severe weather room and the after-the-fire theatre area.
 Also, assistance will be needed in our mini-town with story time and bike & jeep riding activities.
-Advance training will be provided.
-First training date is May 26th 6:30-8:00 PM If you are interested in volunteering at Frisco Fire Safety Town this summer, please contact Jennifer Tramel at firstname.lastname@example.org or 972-292-6353 or navigate to the Frisco Fire Safety Town homepage; Select the Volunteers tab.
+If you are interested in volunteering at Frisco Fire Safety Town this summer, please contact Jennifer Tramel at email@example.com or 972-292-6353 or navigate to the Frisco Fire Safety Town link to homepage and select the 'Volunteers' tab. homepage.

 Frisco Fire Safety Town Helping Hands - Adult Volunteers

-Our staff of safety educators and firefighters is supplemented by our staff of volunteers known as Helping Hands.
-We have current openings for front desk greeters as well as classroom activity facilitators.
-Our front desk greeters welcome visitors to our award winning facility as well as help with various administrative tasks.
-Our facilitators assist our educators with program related activities and ride time in the village.
+Our Community Education staff is supplemented by our weekday volunteers known as Helping Hands.
+We have current openings for an office assistants who serve at our front desk greeting visitors, assisting callers and handling a variety of computer based tasks.
+We also have a need for those who can assist with classes as well as teach classes to elementary aged children.
+Class assistants and educators also manage ride time in the village.
 We do ask our volunteers to make a minimum commitment of a half day, once per week.
-If you have any questions or would like to register as a Helping Hand please contact Jennifer Tramel at email@example.com or 972-292-6353 or navigate to the Frisco Fire Safety Town homepage; Select the Volunteers tab.
+We hold a yearly training for adult Helping Hands each September to start a new school year.
+However, interested volunteers can start at any time.
+If you have any questions or would like to register as a Helping Hand please contact Jennifer Tramel at firstname.lastname@example.org or 972-292-6353 or navigate to the Frisco Fire Safety Town link to homepage and select the 'Volunteers' tab.